awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_CMDLINE.md

 ### Optimization

 The first hardware run helped establish a performance baseline.
 The next step is to optimize the application to improve overall performance.
-This tutorial illustrates two optimization techniques: 1) improving throughput by executing multiple kernels in parallel and 2) improving latency by optimally scheduling execution of kernels within the host application.
+This tutorial illustrates two optimization techniques:
+ 1) improving throughput by executing multiple kernels in parallel
+ 2) improving latency by optimally scheduling execution of kernels within the host application.

 #### Adding More Kernels